How To Turn Fractions Into Ratios

 • Identify the Desired Comparison: Let's say you want to find the ratio of red apples to non-red apples.

 • Express as a Ratio: Since there are 2 red apples and 5 total fruits, there must be 3 non-red apples (5 - 2 = 3).
-Therefore, the ratio of red apples to non-red apples is 2:3.
+So, the ratio of red apples to non-red apples is 2:3.

 • Simplify (if possible): The ratio 2:3 is already in its simplest form.